oddbird/oddleventy/content/blog/2023/web-platform-tests-polyfills.md

 1. Package your polyfill as a single-file, immediately-invoked script
 2. Start WPT with `./wpt serve --inject-script=/path/to/polyfill.js`
-3. Visit any WPT and ensure the script is inlined as the first element of the `<head>`.
+3. Visit any test and ensure the script is inlined as the first element of the `<head>`.
 This should be obvious when inspecting the page source.

 At this point you should hopefully notice test scores have improved with the help of the injected polyfill.
-If something goes wrong, the WPT should also report tests that are not completing or are failing for some other reason.
+If something goes wrong, WPT should also report tests that are not completing or are failing for some other reason.

 When we inject our [CSS anchor positioning polyfill](https://github.com/oddbird/css-anchor-positioning/) and visit the